Sara Hurwitz: Creating Maharat

+In conversations with other women surrounding and at her ordination, Hurwitz and Weiss realized the need for an institution to support the Orthodox ordination of women.
+They announced the creation of such an institution, and in September 2009 opened Maharat.
 Within several years of Hurwitz's ordination, subsequent Orthodox women also received ordination as well as positions within Orthodox synagogues.
 This development indicated that Hurwitz was no longer an exception within Orthodox Judaism.